 One of the most overused-but-true lines in the world of marketing, be it social media or any other kind, is that words tell but stories sell.
-You've all heard that a million times at least, I know.
+You have all heard that a million times at least, I know.
 But the reason any sort of saying like that turns into a cliche like that is that it's true.
-People connect with people because of the things that unite us, the things that we have in common.
-And the way we discover those deep connections is most often through the power of a story.
+People connect with people because of the things that unite us, the things that we have in common and the way we discover those deep connections is most often through the power of a story.

 Early in the days of Twitter, people wondered how on earth a story could be told in 140 characters or less.
 So Twitter was written off by many as just a teenager's playground.
 I mean – no one who's serious tries to communicate in 140 characters without looking really dumb with a bunch of abbreviations that make you look like you can't write in proper English!
 Just saying…

-This is why I'm SO excited about the new standalone video app that Twitter just released called Vine.
-In case you hadn't heard, a little over a week ago, the team at Twitter introduced a micro video blogging app called Vine.
+This is why I am SO excited about the standalone video app that Twitter released called Vine.
+In case you haven't heard, Twitter introduced a micro video blogging app called Vine.
 Users can create and upload 6-second video loops (and even splice short clips together) to share with their friends.
 Vine doesn't import any connections from your other platforms (like Twitter).
-This means that just like any other platform, you've got to put some time into searching out and connecting with other Vine users, not to mention making yourself attractive by putting some thought into creating your profile.
+This means that just like any other platform, you have got to put some time into searching out and connecting with other Vine users, not to mention making yourself attractive by putting some thought into creating your profile.

 So How Can a 6-Second Video Build Your Brand?

 1. Product Demos

 So far, this is one of the most obvious ways that brands can use the power of 6-second videos.
 Is there something that makes sense to show your customers instead of describing with words?
 Turn it into a 6-second video (or a series of them).